-Operator is the person using a vessel for one or more voyages or for the purposes to which it is destined, providing it with the necessary stores and items, independently of whether he is or not the owner of the vessel, assuming himself or entrusting to others the command of the vessel.
+Operator is the person using a vessel for one or more voyage or for the purposes to which it is destined, providing it with the necessary stores and items independently whether he is not the owner of the vessel, assuming himself or entrusting to others the command of the vessel.

-The operator who is not the owner of the vessel, before assuming the operation of the latter, must make a declaration as operator to the Board of Enrollment.
-If not, the declaration can also be made by the owner of the vessel.
+The operator who is not the owner of the vessel, before assuming the operator of the latter, must make a declaration as operator to the Enrollment Board.
+If not the declaration can also be made by the owner of the vessel.

-If the declaration is made at the same time by operator and owner, the Enrollment Board can accept the declaration as operator by process verbal which must be signed by the appearance; otherwise the Enrollment Board can accept the declaration as operator only when it receives the original copy of the title providing for the use of the vessel.
+If the declaration is made at the same time by operator and owner, the Enrolment Board can accept the declaration as operator by process verbal which must be signed by the appearance; otherwise the Enrolment Board can accept the declarations as operator only when it receives the original copy of the title providing for the use of the vessel.